RomiinaC/proyectoResto/README.md

 This project is used by:

-- Curso Full-Stack Ptyhon Codo A Codo 2023
+- Curso Full-Stack Python Codo A Codo 2023